-Gold Coast Lifeguards
+Gold Coast lifeguards

 Our lifeguards are innovative and progressive.
 They are recognised as world leaders in ocean safety, rescue and education.
 Over the years, they have been leaders in the development of rescue boards and wave runner jet skis.
 Gold Coast lifeguards also pioneered the surveillance tower strategy to protect swimmers along vast expanses of ocean beaches.

-Gold Coast City Council's lifeguard service was the first in Australia to adopt a formal surveillance tower plan along the coastal strip in 1989.
+The City's lifeguard service was the first in Australia to adopt a formal surveillance tower plan along the coastal strip in 1989.
 Now we operate 39 specially designed elevated surveillance towers, strategically placed and numbered to help keep you safe.

 Our advanced communications network links to: